-The recommendation is that anyone over 18 gets between 7 and 9 hours of sleep a night.
+The recommendation is that anyone over 18 gets between seven and nine hours of sleep a night.
 Younger than that and you need even more.
 And we’re talking about time asleep here, not just time in bed.
-Studies show that anything less than 6 hours starts to take a serious toll on your mind and body.
+Studies show that anything less than six hours starts to take a serious toll on your mind and body.

 So you need enough sleep, but you also need it regularly.
-Too many people short themselves on the sleep and try to make it up on the weekend.
-I say “try” to make it up because it doesn’t really work out.
-Here are a few reasons why:
+Too many people short themselves on sleep in the week and try to make it up on the weekend.
+We say “try” to make it up because it doesn’t really work out for these reasons:

-I’m sorry to say it, but late night technology use might be the cause for lack of, or poor quality sleep.
+We’re sorry to say it, but using technology late at night might be the cause of poor quality sleep.
 There are a couple of reasons why this might be the case.

-Many people aren’t as fortunate as others in terms of how much sleep they are physically able to get.
-You may have young children waking you up, irregular nighttime shifts, or a second job that leaves you less than 7 hours to sleep.
+Many people aren’t as fortunate as others in terms of how much sleep they’re physically able to get.
+You may have young children waking you up, irregular nighttime shifts, or a second job that leaves you less than seven hours to sleep.

-I understand that there are plenty of times where little can be done to improve your sleep.
-But I still think it’s good for people to understand the effect poor sleep may be having on them.
+We understand there are plenty of times when you can’t do much to improve your sleep.
+But it’s good for you to understand the effect poor sleep may be having on you nonetheless.

-And if anything, that makes the tips below for improving your sleep — however much of it you are able to get — even more crucial!
+And if anything, the tips below for improving what little sleep you can get are even more important if your lifestyle limits you.

 As we’ve established, regular sleep is very important.
 And that starts with setting a bedtime for yourself.
 Fortunately, there’s a great feature on your iPhone to help work out exactly when that bedtime should be.

-And just to be clear: it’s best to go to sleep and wake up at the same time every single day.
+And just to be clear: it’s best to go to sleep and wake up at the same time every day, including the weekends.
 That way you’ll soon find that you’re getting to sleep and waking up easier than ever before.

-- Open the Clock app and go to the Bedtime tab
+- Open the Clock app and go to the Browse tab.

 Et voila: now you know your bedtime.
 Make a note of it because you’ll need it in the next few steps.